deeptools/deepTools/README.md

 deepTools addresses the challenge of handling the large amounts of data that are now routinely generated from DNA sequencing centers. deepTools contains useful modules to process the mapped reads data for multiple quality checks, creating **normalized coverage files** in standard bedGraph and bigWig file formats, that allow comparison between different files (for example, treatment and control).
 Finally, using such normalized and standardized files, deepTools can create many publication-ready  **visualizations** to identify enrichments and for functional annotations of the genome.

-For support or questions please post to [Biostars](http://biostars.org).
-For bug reports and feature requests please open an issue [on github](http://github.com/deeptools/deeptools).
+For bug reports and feature requests please open an issue [on github](https://github.com/deeptools/deeptools).

 ### Citation: